manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

 I hate debugging with traces & printks.

-I have heard that GDB in client - server mode could actually work on live kernel, so my expectation was that i could use a GDB client and connect to the live kernel and stop at my device driver probe function, and walk though the code in step mode.
-And in the process was expecting the route cause of the problem to be revealed.
+I have heard that GDB in client - server mode could actually work on live kernel, so my expectation was that I could use a GDB client and connect to the live kernel running on BMC and stop at my device driver probe function, and walk through the code in step mode and in the process was expecting the root cause of the problem to be revealed.

 ## Ingredients needed to get KGDB working